Jump to topic

 There are several factors that influence alcohol detection time.
 How much you drink is the most obvious factor.
 The more alcohol you consume, the longer it will take for your body to break it down.
 Therefore, the longer it will stay in your system, and the longer it will be detectable.

 How long alcohol stays in your system also depends on how quickly you drink alcohol.
 The faster you drink, the harder it is for your body to keep up and break down the alcohol.
+How fast alcohol leaves your system can determine how long it takes to detox as well.

 Other factors that influence alcohol detection time depend on the type of drug and alcohol testing tool.
 A breathalyzer works best when used immediately or shortly after drinking alcohol.